-I strive to work in a non-judgemental way, providing a safe and caring environment, supporting you to express and accept painful and challenging feelings and experiences.
+I work in a non-judgmental way, in a confidential and caring environment, supporting you to express and work through painful and challenging feelings and experiences.

 If you are coming to counselling for the first time...

-In your first session, I would like to hear about you and your life and the significant problem(s) that brings you to counselling, to help me understand your presenting issues before we can explore any deeper troubles.
+In your first session, I would like to hear about you and your life and the significant problem(s) that bring you to counselling.
+This will help me understand your presenting issues and find the best way for us to explore any deeper troubles.

 Training, qualifications & experience